 - It’s best to use a pan that suits the number of pieces to be cooked.
 The pan must be of a size to hold the meat snugly.
 Over crowding the pan will trap the meat juices in the bottom and the meat will stew.
 If the pan is too large the meat juices will burn in the areas where the meat does not cover them.

-- Turn meat once only.
+- Turn meat once only for rare and medium.
 It’s best to cook the first side until the first sign of moisture appears on the uncooked side, turn and cook further.
 For lamb tenderloin/fillets or eye of loin/backstrap you may need to turn the meat three or four times so all sides are browned.

 - Test if the meat is ready with tongs.
 Rather than timing test the meat for degree of doneness with tongs.
 Don’t cut into the meat with a knife, it will only make it dry and tough.
 Use the blunt end of the tongs to prod the meat in the thickest part.

 - Sautéing involves quickly cooking meat such as thin steaks or veal escalopes over a moderately high heat in a small amount of butter and oil.